-The Board is committed to ensuring that people with disabilities have the same opportunity of access to our services as do all others we serve.
+The Board is committed to ensuring that both people with and without disabilities have the same level of access to Board information and communication services.
 The Board is committed to meeting the accessibility needs of people with disabilities, in a timely manner, in the provision of services related to information and communications.

-For the purpose of this Policy, the following definitions are provided;
+For the purpose of this Policy, the following definitions are provided: